mwhorse46/phanbox/README.md

 * If your application has too many composer dependencies and github asks for authorization then you need to copy `./ansible/vars/locals.yml.dist` to `./ansible/vars/locals.yml` and put there your GitHub token.
 * Run `vagrant up`
 * Wait until provisioning is finished...
-* You have Linux or Mac OS X then you'd better perform `vagrant reload` after provisioning is finished to get maximum performance of your vagrant machine
+* If you have Linux or Mac OS X then you'd better perform `vagrant reload` after provisioning is finished to get maximum performance of your vagrant machine

 ### Regular usage: